aghaeifar/optimized_multi_coil/README.md

 # Usage Instruction
+This code optimize size and position of individual coils to improve shimming capability of a multi-coil shim setup.
+## Requirements:
+Matlab with the following toolboxes
+* optimization_toolbox
+* statistics_toolbox
+* distrib_computing_toolbox
 ## Train Data
 Copy your train data into `.\brain_B0maps\train`.
 Check structure of the example train data and adapt your B0 maps accordingly.
 All the B0 maps in the train folder must have a same FoV and resolution.
 The name of the variable contains B0 map must be `brain`.
 The structure of train data is a following: